LANGUAGE

 Old Trees and Monkeys

-• by Hasagewa Tohaku
+by Hasegawa Tohaku

-• Two hanging scrolls, ink on paper
+• Two hanging scrolls; ink on paper

-• Proportions: 155.0 x 115.0 cm (each)
+• (Each) H. 155.0 cm, W. 115.0 cm

-• (Ryusen-an Temple, Kyoto)
+• Ryusen-an Temple, Kyoto

 Hasegawa Tohaku (1539-1610) was a prolific artist who rivaled the Kano school artists in the Momoyama Period.
 Tohaku was from originally the Nanao region of the Noto Peninsula.
 After he moved to Kyoto, he was supported by Honpo-ji Temple.
 Soon after, he became a favorite of the great Tea master Sen-no-Rikyu and was frequently able to visit Daitoku-ji Temple.
 This painting clearly shows the direct influence of the painting Monkeys by Mu Qi (National Treasure), a valuable secular painting brought from China to Daitoku-ji Temple.